-Daniel Chapman Smith, Co-Founder & Program Director
+Daniel Chapman Smith, Co-Founder & Executive Director

 As an actor, Daniel has appeared with Soulpepper, Burning Passions, Lonesome Crowded West and BLR Studios.
 His formal training was at Ryerson Theatre School, and the Claude Watson Arts program before that.
 Daniel also has a strong dance and music background.